ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 Now, you can test your function by doing this:
 * Save your file
+* Go to the python3 shell prompt and you do this by typing `python3` into the terminal
-* Go to IDLE shell prompt and type `from hello import ftoc`
+* Once in the python3 shell type `from hello import ftoc`
 * Try various values of ftoc, such as ftoc(212.0) and ftoc(32.0)
-* If your ftoc function works, then you are good to go the next step where we hook this up to the web app.
+* If your ftoc function works, then you are good to go to the next step where we hook this up to the web app.

 # Hooking this up to the web app